rails-api/rails-api/README.md

 ### Choosing Controller Modules

-A bare application (using *ActionController::Bare*) comes with the following controller modules by default:
+An api application (using *ActionController::API*) comes with the following controller modules by default:

 * *ActionController::UrlFor*: Makes *url_for* and friends available
 * *ActionController::Redirecting*: Support for *redirect_to*